EgorShibaev/LLMs-for-Bug-Localization-and-Fixing-test-task/README.md

 # Test task

 In this project, I implemented a program that extracts method code, given its fully qualified name and path to the repository.
 This program supports both Java and Kotlin languages.
-- Java is supported by using `javalang` library for Java code parsing.
+- Java is supported by using `javalang` library for Java code parsing. javalang provides a lexer and parser targeting __Java 8__
 - Kotlin is supported by finding method definition in source code using regex.

 ## Java